alexiuasse/django-system-iuasse/README.md

 # Django System Iuasse

-Django system iuasse for management.
-Still under development, the main focus is to create a system that suit my needs as freelancer.
+Django system iuasse is a system under development that has only one pourpose:

+## Satisfy MY business need